Jacques Hétu: Honours

-He was nominated for a 1989 Juno Award in the Best Classical Composition category.
-In 1989, he was made a Fellow of the Royal Society of Canada and in 2001 he was made an Officer of the Order of Canada.
+Hétu was nominated for a 1989 Juno Award in the Best Classical Composition category.

+In 1989, he was made a Fellow of the Royal Society of Canada.

+In 2001 he was made an Officer of the Order of Canada.

 Death

 Hétu died of lung cancer at his home in Saint-Hippolyte on February 9, 2010.
-He is survived by his wife, Jeanne Desaulniers, and five children.
+He was survived by his wife, Jeanne Desaulniers, and five children.